pauldennis2/TextQuest/JsonApiDoc.md

 * disableHero (rounds) - stuns the Hero for a number of rounds.
 No behavior outside of combat.
 (Only use in combat).
 * doTicks (number of ticks) - performs the given number of ticks.
 Use with caution.
 See "Tick Tock Goes the Clock" for info.
 * doTocks (number of tocks) - performs the given number of tocks.
 Use with caution.
+* removeMonster (monster name) - removes all monsters with the given name from the room.

 #### MultiParam Events